caltras/account-transactions/README.md

 ## Running

 1. Run mongodb container.
-A script is available on folder `scripts`
+A script is available on root folder.

     1.1  `sh run-mongodb.sh`

 2. Load the mongo db with the data.
 For this project was used the large data, 10k accounts and 94k transactions.

-    2.2 To use the large db, on `scripts` folder, run the command `node load-into-mongodb.js large`, it will take few seconds to load.
+    2.2 To use the large db, run the command `node load-into-mongodb.js large`, it will take few seconds to load.

     2.3 If you want to use the small datasource, just remove the `large` parameter. `node load-into-mongodb.js`

-3. On root folder, run the command `npm start` to run the API
+3. Run the command `npm start` to run the API

 4. For running the tests and check the coverage, run the command `npm test` 4.1 The report are available on `coverage` folder